 The spring offering from the opera school at the Conservatoire generally uses the Alexander Gibson Opera Studio to produce small-scale pieces.
-On this occasion, early twentieth-century chamber works are paired under the title of Two Great French Romantic Tragedies.
-These are both very rarely performed, and never before seen in Scotland.
-The evening opens with Darius Milhaud's brief take on the Orpheus legend, Les malheurs d'Orphée.
-This is followed by the Swiss composer Frank Martin's alternative vision of the Tristan myth, Le vin herbé.
+On this occasion, early twentieth-century chamber works were paired under the title of Two Great French Romantic Tragedies.
+These were both very rarely performed, and one never before seen in Scotland.
+The evening opened with Darius Milhaud's brief take on the Orpheus legend, Les malheurs d'Orphée.
+This was followed by the Swiss composer Frank Martin's alternative vision of the Tristan myth, Le vin herbé.

-Quite fortuitously, Welsh National Opera have also announced a new staging of the work, opening in Cardiff on 16 February.
+Quite fortuitously, Welsh National Opera also announced a new staging of the Martin work, opening in Cardiff on 16 February.
 They performed it alone, whereas the Conservatoire's production in a double-bill showed up very well against the preceding Milhaud piece.

 © Copyright Opera Scotland 2017